Reflecting Upon Irreducible Mind

 Siqueira's

-uses the Chalmers' concept of "Hard problem", but that problem is only hard
+uses the Chalmers' concept of "Hard problem", but that problem is only

-(and only a problem) in a materialistic framework, because, by definition,
+hard (and only a problem) in a materialistic framework, because, by definition,

-the problem consist in the question "How can a physical brain, made purely
+the problem consist in the question "How can a physical brain, made

-or ineffable qualia?"
+experiences or ineffable qualia?"
 (Susan Blackmore.
 Consciousness.

 A very short introduction.
 2005, p.
 4)

 Susan